willhampshire/Depresjon_ML/readme.md

 For smaller datasets, it can be easy to train to specific data rather than learning for a general example (e.g. noise is fitted into the model).

-Mean Absolute Error of 0.145 indicates the average absolute difference between predicted and actual values.
+Mean Absolute Error (MAE) of 0.145 indicates the average absolute difference between predicted and actual values.
-The value predicted is represented in the source data as 'madrs2'.
+The value predicted is represented in the source data as 'madrs2', and the context of this number means anything of the order <1 means an accurate prediction is made.
+Additionally, 99.8% of the variance in the prediction is explained within the model (R-squared) - this indicates the data is fitted well.

+Relative MAE = MAE / MADRS range = (0.145 / 60) × 100 = 0.242%

 ## Future considerations